apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/configuration/configuration.md

     Mar 13,2023 02:55 UTC+0800   Succeed              OpsRequestProcessedSuccessfully   True     Successfully processed the OpsRequest: mysql-cluster-reconfiguring-z2wvn in Cluster: mysql-cluster
     ```

-4. Verify whether the parameters are modified.
+4. Connect to the database to verify whether the parameters are modified.

-   The whole searching process has a 30-second delay since it takes some time for kubelete to synchronize changes to the volume of the pod.
+   The whole searching process has a 30-second delay since it takes some time for kubelete to synchronize modifications to the volume of the pod.

    ```bash
    kbcli cluster connect mysql-cluster